ManiBAJPAI22/TourINDIA/README.md

 ## Announcement
 This project is still in development phase.
-I will make sure to keep you all here updated here.
+I will make sure to keep you all updated here.
-Issues still facing :
+Issues still facing:
-1. Not able to use react-pdf render.
+1. Not able to use react-pdf renderer.
-2. Not able to use Axios
+2. Not able to use Axios.
-Help is Appreciated !!
+Help is Appreciated!!

 Thank You 🌞